You are here

 Throughout the program, students explore and examine Jewish texts — a traditional and effective mode of Jewish learning — to promote intellectual growth through discovery and inquiry.

-Admissions requirements include a bachelor’s degree from an accredited institution of higher education.
+Admissions requirements include a bachelor’s degree or equivalent from an accredited institution of higher education.

-- Basic familiarity with the key periods and themes in Jewish history
+- A basic familiarity with the key periods and themes in Jewish history

-- Understanding of the nature and development of Judaism as a religion
+- An understanding of the nature and development of Judaism as a religion

 - Familiarity with the most important Jewish thinkers and personalities